reggiestain/AcmeReginaldBundle/README.md

 ### Service Parameter

-The Config.xml file location has been passed to the service contruct method to be reed.
+The Config.xml file location has been passed by $fileLocator to the service contruct method to the read Feature which reads the relative data from the file.

 ``` php
 namespace Acme\ReginaldBundle\Service;